FedeDP/ncursesFM/README.md

 * starting_directory -> default starting directory.
 * use_default_starting_dir_second_tab -> whether to use "starting_directory" when opening second tab.
 Otherwise current tab will be used.

-IT DOES NOT SUPPORT TERMINAL RESIZE.
+**IT DOES NOT SUPPORT TERMINAL RESIZE**.
 It is meant to be used maximized, or from a tty.

-Archlinux users can now install ncursesFM from aur: https://aur.archlinux.org/packages/ncursesfm-git/ Build requires ncurses, libconfig, libcups, libarchive, openssl, libx11 and libmagic.
+## Build requirements

+* ncurses -> UI
+* libconfig -> config file parsing
+* libcups -> print support
+* libarchive -> archiving/extracting support
+* openssl -> md5/shasum support
+* libx11 -> check whether ncursesFM is started in a X environment or not.
+* libmagic -> mimetype support

+## Runtime dependencies

-At runtime it requires ncurses, libconfig, libmagic, libarchive and (optionally) {fuseiso, libcups, openssl, libx11, xdg-utils}.
+* required: ncurses, libconfig, libmagic, libarchive
-In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
+* optional: fuseiso, libcups, openssl, libx11, xdg-utils In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
 So it is not listed inside PKGBUILD.

+## Install instructions:

+*Archlinux users can install ncursesFM from aur*: https://aur.archlinux.org/packages/ncursesfm-git/

+* clone the repo
-For other distro: just clone the repo, cd inside the new dir, and run "make", then "make install" (as root).
+* cd inside the new dir
+* "make"
+* "make install" (as root)
-To remove it, just run "make uninstall" (as root).
+* To remove, just run "make uninstall" (as root).

 ![Alt text](ncursesfm.png?raw=true)